tawi1/Tile-Prefab-Placer/docs/source/modes.rst

 		* **Floor offset** : additional floor offset.

 	.. note::
-		`Snap same floor` feature for auto-snap available
+		`Snap same floor` feature for auto-snap available.

 Destroy mode
 ------------

-``Destroy mode is designed for convenient destruction of objects in the scene``
+``Destroy mode is designed for convenient destruction of objects in the scene.``

 `Destroy mode tutorial <https://youtu.be/aZUhq0YlEk8>`_